Discover the World’s Finest Wool – Merino – The Merino Sheep

 Surely the breed was used in the 13th and 14th centuries by Spanish breeders when they formed a monopoly for their wool spinning business.

-From the end of the 15th century, special grazing rights were granted to the flocks of sheep in the southern provinces of Spain.
 The flocks were used to make long annual migrations.
-For this reason, they were called ovejas merinos (“wandering sheep”).
+For this reason, they were called Ovejas Merinos (“Wandering Sheep”).
 A strict ban on the export of sheep guaranteed Spain a monopoly position in the wool production sector for centuries.

 So initially, the sheep were owned only by the church or by the nobility.
+Until the 18th century, you could not legally export the Merino breed.

 Slowly throughout the 18th century, this breed was exported throughout Europe through noble families.
-Then in 1778, the first real studying of the breed for genetic breeding began in Germany.

-Due to domestication and breeding, the Merino Sheep must be shorn annually, because they cannot survive without regular care by humans.
-Because the wool on this breed does not stop growing, they run the risk of wool blindness, heat stress, followed by mobility issues.
+Because the wool of this breed does not stop growing, they run the risk of wool blindness, heat stress, followed by mobility issues.

 Merino wool is extremely fine and two and a half to four inches long.
 Depending on the breed of Merino, they can produce between 13 and 40 pounds of wool in a year, and this is three times more than ordinary sheep.